-SLPs KNOW BEST
+SPEECH LANGUAGE THERAPISTS KNOW BEST

-You have reached out to a SLP to receive an evaluation for your child.
-Will that always result in individualized intervention?
-Depending on the needs of the child, the SLP will decide the course of action.
-Sometimes it involves, a family-guided intervention approach where care givers are trained by the SLP to incorporate teaching and learning within a variety of daily routines and activities within the child’s and family’s lives.
-At Beyond Speech we run Family-Guided Intervention workshops throughout the year, in order to help parents maximize the child’s potential at home.
-Sometimes the plan of action might require the child to join a small treatment group lead by a SLP while the caregivers follow a program at home.
-Other times it might require individual therapy delivered by the SLP, while other times the treatment plan might involve a combination of different approaches.
+Depending on the needs of the child, the SLT will decide the course of action.
+Sometimes, it involves, a family-guided intervention approach where caregivers are trained by the SLT to incorporate teaching and learning within a variety of daily routines and activities within the child’s and family’s lives.
+At Beyond Speech we run family-guided Intervention workshops, in order to help parents maximize the child’s potential at home.
+Sometimes, the plan of action might require the child to join a small treatment group lead by a SLT, while the caregivers follow a program at home.
+Other times it might require individual therapy delivered by the SLT, while other times the treatment plan might involve a combination of different approaches.

 References:

 Bishop, D., & Edmundson, A. (1987).
 Language-impaired 4-year olds: Distinguishing transient Q-ompersistent impah'ment.
-JoumaJ ofS$1eecha nce]T eadrlg I)!sorties, 52, 156-173 .
+JoumaJ ofS$1eecha nce]T eadrlg I)!sorties, 52, 156-173.

 Carson, C., Klee, T., Carson, D., & Hime, L. (2003).
 Phonological profiles of 2-year-olds with delayed language development: Predicting clinical outcomes at age 3.
 American Journal of Speech-Language Pathology, 12, 28-39.